malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 ** do not choose palm oil (the example essay)
 ** do not choose tantalum (the video)

-### 5) Research your topic A LITTLE
+### 5) Read your topic A LITTLE
-Research enough to know if it's a good topic or not Research in Japanese is OK.
-Notes in Japanese are OK.
-Make sure it will be easy to write about:
+You will research more later.
+For now, just research enough to check it is a good topic:
+* Google your topic
+* Research in Japanese/your language is OK.
+* Read ANYTHING, even bad sources like Wikipedia
+* Notes in Japanese/your language are OK.

+Is this a good topic or not?
+* Is it interesting
-* cause at least three problems
+* Does it cause __three__ problems
-* have at least three solutions
+* Does it have  __three__ solutions

-### 6) Email Malc your idea
+### 6) Email Malc your idea to check
-* You should be able to write:
+You should be able to write:
-** "I chose TOPIC"
+* "I chose TOPIC"
-** "TOPIC is a kind of...
-It is..."
+* "TOPIC is ...
+It ..."
-** "It causes three problems - 1, 2, and 3"
+* "There are at least three problems, for example 1, 2, and 3"
-** "I found 3 solutions so far - 1, 2, and 3."
+* "There are at least three solutions, for example 1, 2, and 3."

-* For example
+For example
-** "I chose Tantalum"
-** "Tantalum is a kind of metal.
-It is used in electronic devices.
-It comes from Ghana" ** "It causes three problems - it funds conflict, the mining is dangerous, and it causes pollution" ** "I have maybe found 5 solutions so far.
-The best 3 are all NGOs which are working in the DCR."
+> __I chose__ Tantalum.
+Tantalum __is__ a kind of metal used in electronic devices.
+It comes from Ghana. __There are at least three solutions, for example__ child soldiers, death in mines, and pollution. __There are at least three solutions, for example__ fair trade phones, recycling, and UNICEF's work in the Congo"

 # Project Homework 3 - Research your product and problems

+###First, learn how to find good sources
+A very detailed look is here: [[Invention - find good sources]]

+However, the short version is:
-### Tip 1: Focus on good sources
+* Focus on good sources
-* newspaper articles
+** newspaper articles
-* government reports
+** government reports
-* NGO websites
+** NGO websites
+* Avoid bad sources
+** No Dictionaries
+** No Wikipedia, no Wikis, no pedias, including Encyclopaedias.
+** No "question answering" sites (Quora, Yahoo, About.com)

-### Tip 2: Japanese and English
+### Japanese OK?
-* Using Japanese sources is OK ...
+* Yes, using Japanese sources is OK
-* ... but take notes in English
+* BUT take notes in English!
-* In your essay, I want 50% English sources
 ** Do not copy-paste English notes!
 ** Read, understand, and write your own notes
 ** Write keywords, not sentences
+* In your essay, I want __50% English sources__

 ## Homework 3A: Research "What is your product?"